 After years of 40 plus hour work weeks and the struggles of raising a family, many dream of retirement.
 Retirement brings time to enjoy the activities that have been put on the back burner for years.
-While the freedom can be exciting, idle hands can also be overwhelming and leave many seniors looking for purpose.
+While the freedom can be exciting, idle hands can also be overwhelming and leave many looking for purpose while enjoying independent senior living.

 When planning your retirement fantasies, it is important that they are within your budget and means.
 With a limited income, be sure you can spread your savings through your retirement years.
 Also, factor in the need for long term care in a retirement community when the time comes.
 The cost can be covered through long term care insurance, reverse mortgage, veteran’s benefits, home equity or personal savings.